catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 *   `??> `: expected error text
 *   `???> `: expected error text

+In addition, the following introducers may be used to mark a section of test input text on the first of the final lines (but may not be used to end a block):

+*   `<= `: test input text
+*   `<== `: test input text
+*   `>=== `: test input text

-If a block is identified as a freestyle block, all lines preceding the final lines with one of these introducers, are interpreted as having no introducer at all (even if they begin with `| ` or some other sequence already mentioned) and are used as the test body block.
+If a block is identified as a freestyle block, all lines preceding the first final line appearing with one of these introducers, are interpreted as having no introducer at all (even if they begin with `| ` or some other sequence already mentioned) and are used as the test body block.

 Lines without introducers are called _intervening text_.
 Lines of intervening text are classified as either blank or non-blank.
 A